 a zero-sum game of cutthroat competition because both sides can

-economics.
-There was a change in focus from the King's
+There was a change in focus from the King's wealth to the

 PS.
 I think neoclassical economics (Wiki)

 is a waste of time because humans do not make good decisions

 under negative conditions i.e. they do NOT act as rational